CrossTheRoadElec/Phoenix5-Documentation/source/ch13_MC.rst

 Confirm the limit switches are functional by applying a **weak positive motor output** while tripping the forward limit switch.

-.. note:: The motor does not have to be physically connected to the motor-controller if tester can artifically assert physical limit switch.
+.. note:: The motor does not have to be physically connected to the motor-controller if tester can artificially assert physical limit switch.

 .. code-block:: java